jezberg/jezberg.github.io/_pages/outreach_otheractivities.md

 I am currently a board member of Young Academy of Finland in charge of science outreach.
 As part of that position I am involved with developing and maintaining the [meet a researcher](https://nuortentiedeakatemia.fi/en/meet-a-researcher/) initiative that coordinates research visits to schools.
 The service is very popular, last year we organized 600 visits and reached over 10 000 students.
-In early 2024 I participated in the [EDUCA]({% post_url 2024-01-26-educa %}) convention with the aim of increasing awareness of the service.
+In early 2024 I participated in the [EDUCA]({% post_url 2024-01-26-educa %}) conference with the aim of increasing awareness of the service.

 ## UniJunior

 Since 2020 I have been a member of the steering group of [UniJunior](https://www.helsinki.fi/sv/vetenskapsfostran/barn-unga-och-familjer/unijunior) a cross-disciplinary project led by Professor Gunilla Holm that studies science workshops for children ages 9-12 as learning environments.

-We organize about 10 workshops annually for about 20 children of ages 9-12.
-Each workshops is led by a researcher in some specific subject and aims at fostering an interest in science in the children.
-I myself have organized 4 different workshops.
-More details can be found in the following blog posts.
+We organize about 10 workshops annually for about 20 children.
+Each workshop is led by a researcher in some specific subject and aims to encourage an interest in science in the children.
+Personally I have organized 4 different workshops:

+{% include unijunior_list.liquid %}

 # Positions of Trust Based on Scientific Merit